 Williams, Lewis, Rose Roberts, and Alastair McIntosh, eds.
 Radical Human Ecology: Intercultural and Indigenous Approaches.
-Burlington, VT: Ashgate, 2012.
+Burlington: Ashgate, 2012.

 Williamson, Ray A. Living the Sky: The Cosmos of the American Indian.
-Norman, Okla.: University of Oklahoma Press, 1984.
+Norman, OK: University of Oklahoma Press, 1984.

 Wilson, David J. Indigenous South Americans of the Past and Present: An Ecological Perspective.
 Boulder, CO: Westview Press, 1999.